alexKleider/phInfo/README.md

 Note that the final slash(`/`) at the end of the first parameter to `rsync` is important (so that only the content, not the directory itself, gets copied.
-Presence or absence of the final slash in the second paramter is immaterial.)
+Presence or absence of the final slash in the second parameter is immaterial.)

 ### Pathagar Book Server